mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 This can be confusing at first because the pop-up menu is labeled Foundational Models, yet it also lists external providers.
 I’m calling this out for two reasons:

 1. If you'd like to configure an **external model**, this is where you’ll configure authentication and provider settings.
-Take note of the endpoint name — you’ll reference it later when setting up your ResponsesAgent.
+Take note of the endpoint name, as you’ll reference it later when setting up your ResponsesAgent.
 2. It highlights how similar these two endpoint types really are.
 Authentication is the only major difference; otherwise, the setup flow is nearly identical.

-Once you’ve chosen a foundational model — in this case, I selected **GPT OSS 20B** for demo purposes — you’ll see the configuration screen below.
+Once you’ve chosen a foundational model (in this case, I selected **GPT OSS 20B** for the foundational model endpoint demo, though I use a different model in the code examples later), you’ll see the configuration screen below.

 ![Model UI Options](/ai-gateway/model-ui-options.png)

 You can set throughput and scaling options here — but notice what’s missing: **there’s no tracing toggle**.

 > **Note**: When I first started, I saw some models with a tracing toggle in the UI, but those have since disappeared.
 Databricks evolves quickly, and feature changes often land mid-project.
-When I began this post, I expected to ask, “What if your model doesn’t support tracing?” — now, none of them do.
-Fortunately, I still have an answer.
+When I began this post, I expected to ask, “What if your model doesn’t support tracing?”
+Now none of them do, but fortunately I still have an answer.

 ### Searching for the Missing Piece

 Without a clear tracing option, I turned to the docs.
-There’s plenty of material on tracing GenAI apps — just not much on creating an **endpoint** that automatically traces each request.
+There’s plenty of material on tracing GenAI apps, but not much on creating an **endpoint** that automatically traces each request.

 A few helpful but incomplete resources included:

-- ["Get started: MLflow Tracing for GenAI (Databricks Notebook)"](https://learn.microsoft.com/en-us/azure/databricks/mlflow3/genai/getting-started/tracing/tracing-notebook) -- great for learning how traces work, but only covers tracing single notebook requests.
+- ["Get started: MLflow Tracing for GenAI (Databricks Notebook)"](https://learn.microsoft.com/en-us/azure/databricks/mlflow3/genai/getting-started/tracing/tracing-notebook) — great for learning how traces work, but only covers tracing single notebook requests.
 - ["Tracing OpenAI"](https://learn.microsoft.com/en-us/azure/databricks/mlflow3/genai/tracing/integrations/openai) — shows how to trace OpenAI calls, but not for endpoint deployment.

-As you'll find if you start to go through the docs as well, most examples show how to trace one request from a notebook, not how to create an endpoint creates a trace for each request it recieves.
+As you'll find if you start to go through the docs as well, most examples show how to trace one request from a notebook, not how to create an endpoint creates a trace for each request it receives.
 Eventually, I found ["Deploy agents with tracing"](https://learn.microsoft.com/en-us/azure/databricks/mlflow3/genai/tracing/prod-tracing), which pointed me in the right direction.

-My first thought was skepticism: *Why would I need an agent for something this simple*?
+I was skeptical of the ResponsesAgents at first.
+Initially, I thought *Why would I need an agent for something this simple*?
 But that article sparked an idea — what if I created a **wrapper model** that calls the underlying model and handles tracing automatically?
 That became the seed for my next experiment.

 ## Attempt 2: Custom Python Model

 If foundational models couldn’t generate traces directly, then I needed something that could.
-The solution was a wrapper model — a lightweight layer that receives a request, forwards it to the underlying model, and returns the response unchanged.
+The solution was a wrapper model, a lightweight layer that receives a request, forwards it to the underlying model, and returns the response unchanged.
 The difference is that the wrapper can be configured to add tracing to each request by default.

 Here's the plan:

 1. Build a small model class that wraps around our foundational model.
 2. Configure the class so that tracing is enabled by default.
 3. Register the model in Unity Catalog.
-4. Deploy it as a Serving Endpoint — with full AI Gateway functionality and tracing.
+4. Deploy it as a Serving Endpoint, with full AI Gateway functionality and tracing.

 This approach gives you the same Gateway functionality as before, but with complete trace coverage.
 If this sounds confusing, hopefully the code examples will help make things concrete.